jaacorn/jaacorn.github.io/_posts/2024-01-15-Cybersecurity-Degree.md

 [TraceLabs](https://www.tracelabs.org/) | 10hrs/wk | Develop your OSINT skills working in real-world scenarios, volunteering for a good cause | none
 [Bugcrowd](https://www.bugcrowd.com/) | 12hrs/wk | Learn Web Application pentesting by diving into bug bounties.
 Theres a chance to earn some $ too if you're good | none

 Enough cannot be said for practical experience.
 These are only two options, but internships are a great way to gain experience as well.
 If you are interested in web application pentesting, I highly recommend working on some bug bounty programs.
 Not for the money, but for the real-world knowledge you will gain from trying and failing, and trying harder.
-That is what learning is all about, and pentesting certainly requires a high-level of "no quit".
+That is what learning is all about, and pentesting certainly requires a large amount of determination and refusal to quit.

 ## Conclusion